WOPG (AM)

-WOPG (1460 kHz) is an AM radio station licensed to Albany, New York and serving the Capital District.
+WOPG (1460 kHz) is an AM radio station licensed to Albany, New York, and serving the Capital District.
 It is owned by Pax et Bonum, Inc. (Peace and Goodness in Latin) and has a Christian radio format aimed at Roman Catholic listeners, with much of its programming coming from the EWTN Radio network.
-WOPG simulcasts with WOPG-FM at 89.9 FM in Esperance, New York.
+WOPG simulcasts with WOPG-FM (89.9) in Esperance, New York.

-WOPG was the first radio station licensed to Albany.
-It operates with 5,000 watts of power non-directional by day, and employs a directional antenna at night to protect other stations on AM 1460.
+WOPG operates with 5,000 watts of power non-directional by day, and employs a directional antenna at night to protect other stations on AM 1460.
 The transmitter site is on Kenwood Avenue in Delmar, New York.

 History

-According to FCC records, WOPG only dates back to 1947, the year when it was authorized, as WOKO, to replace an earlier station, also WOKO, whose license had been revoked.
-However, most station histories consider the 1947 authorization to be a direct continuation of the earlier WOKO, which dated to 1924.
+According to FCC records, WOPG only dates back to October 21, 1947, when it was authorized, as WOKO, to replace an earlier WOKO whose license had been revoked.
+However, the 1947 authorization inherited its predecessor's call letters, as well as its frequency.
+For these reasons, it is almost universally recognized as a direct continuation of the original WOKO, which dated to 1924.
+This makes WOPG the oldest station licensed in Albany, and the third-oldest in the Capital District.

 Establishment in New York City

 The original WOKO was first licensed, with the sequentially issued call letters WDBX, in June 1924 to Otto Baur at 138 Dyckman Street in New York City.
 The initial authorization was for only 5 watts transmitting on 1290 kHz, and the station referred to itself as "New York's Smallest Radio Station".
 In 1925 WDBX's power was increased to 50 watts, and its call sign changed to WOKO.

 In mid-1926 the station was purchased by Harold E. Smith and moved north of New York City to Peekskill.
 In early 1928 the station made a move further north, setting up the station's transmitter on Mount Beacon in southern Dutchess County and serving Poughkeepsie and Newburgh from the Hotel Windsor in Poughkeepsie.
 WOKO was billed as "The Voice from the Clouds" for its transmitter site on one of the highest mountains in the Hudson Valley.
 On November 11, 1928, under the provisions of the Federal Radio Commission's General Order 40, WOKO was assigned to 1440 kHz.

 The Newburgh-Poukeepsie area of the Hudson Valley was still largely undeveloped, with few advertising opportunities.
 Without a network affiliation, and limited nighttime hours due to having to share its frequency with WHEC-WABO (now WHIC) in Rochester, the station was unprofitable.
-In late 1929 Harold E. Smith contacted Sam Pickard, vice president in charge of station relations for the Columbia Broadcasting System (CBS) radio network, to see if WOKO could become a CBS affiliate.
-Pickard determined that currently the station was not qualified, however, it would be if it were to move to Albany and expand its hours of operation.
+In late 1929 Harold E. Smith contacted Sam Pickard, vice president in charge of station relations for the CBS radio network, to see if WOKO could become a CBS affiliate.
+Pickard determined that the station did not meet the standards for affiliation.
+However, Pickard told Smith his station would qualify if it were to move to Albany and expand its hours of operation.